Cavinti: Transportation

 Cavinti is exactly 100 km from Manila.
-From Manila via Calamba, a bus would be rode to Santa Cruz, Laguna.
+From Manila via Calamba, a bus runs to Santa Cruz, Laguna.
 Jeepneys plying to Cavinti are present in Santa Cruz.
 The town of Pagsanjan would be passed by before reaching Cavinti.
 The Pagsanjan–Cavinti Road is especially known for being zigzagged with many sharp twists and turns.
 Transportation to its barangays are served by tricycles and jeepneys.